arnaudgallou/BIO-Rmodule/Rmodule.md

 To create a new project, go to `File` > `New Project…` > `New Directory` (or `Existing Directory` if you want to create your project from an existing folder) > `New Project` and choose a `Directory name` for your project.

-I recommend making a new RStudio project everytime you start a new research project.
-As a rule of thumb, when you work with at least two files.
+I recommend making a new RStudio project **everytime you start a new research project**.
+As a rule of thumb, whenever you have to work with at least two related files (script included).

 Because the working directory is relative to the project, it makes it very easy to navigate and access any files within a project.